Jeffser/Alpaca/README.md

 > [!IMPORTANT]
 > Please be aware that [GNOME Code of Conduct](https://conduct.gnome.org) applies to Alpaca before interacting with this repository.

+> [!WARNING]
+> AI generated issues and PRs will be denied, repeated offense will result in a ban from the repository, AI can be a useful tool but I don't want Alpaca to be vibe-developed, thanks.

 ## Features!

 - Talk to multiple models in the same conversation